Five key moments that propelled Pakistan to Champions Trophy glory

-LONDON Following are five key moments that helped Pakistan win the Champions Trophy for the first time with a crushing 180-run victory over holders India at The Oval on Sunday.
+LONDON (Reuters) - Following are five key moments that helped Pakistan win the Champions Trophy for the first time with a crushing 180-run victory over holders India at The Oval on Sunday.

 Pakistan captain Sarfraz Ahmed loses toss: